 - the member resigns by written notice to the Charity unless, after the resignation, there would be less than two members;

-- any sum due from the member to the Charity is not paid in full within six months of it falling due;
+- any sum due from the member to the Charity is not paid in full within 30 days of it falling due;

 - the member is removed from membership by a resolution of the Trustees that it is in the best interests of the Charity that his or her membership is terminated.
 A resolution to remove a member from membership may only be passed if: